PayTecAG/ecritf/web_api/doc/index.html.md

 ## Prerequisites

-To access your POS terminal via web, the following is required:
+To access your POS terminal via web, the following is needed:

 - PayTec POS terminal with PayTec EP2 software equal or higher than 16.00.00
 - Configured cash register integration type: 'KIT'